aiqm/torchani/docs/src/migrating-to-3.rst

     asm = assembly.Assembler()
     asm.set_symbols(("H", "C", "N", "O"))
+    # You can also pass your custom angular or radial terms as arguments
-    asm.set_featurizer(radial_terms="ani2x", angular_terms="ani2x", strategy="cuaev")
+    asm.set_aev_computer(radial_terms="ani2x", angular_terms="ani2x", strategy="cuaev")
-    # make_2x_network is a function that, given a symbol, builds an atomic network
+    # make_2x_network is a function that, given a symbol, builds an atomic network,
+    # you can pass whatever other function you want here.
     asm.set_atomic_networks(make_2x_network)
     asm.set_gsaes_as_self_energies("wb97x-631gd")  # Add ground state atomic energies model = asm.assemble()  # The returned model is ready to train

-This takes care of all the gotchas of building a model (for instance, it ensures the AEVComputer is initialized with the the correct number of elements, that it matches the initial size of the networks, and that the internal order of the element idxs is the same for all modules).
+This takes care of all the gotchas of building a model (for instance, it ensures the ``AEVComputer`` is initialized with the the correct number of elements, that it matches the initial size of the networks, and that the internal order of the element idxs is the same for all modules).
 It is a pretty customizable procedure, and has good defaults.
 It also avoids having to return irrelevant outputs and accept irrelevant inputs in your modules.

-If you want even *more* flexibility, we recommend you create your own ``torch.nn.Module``, which is way easier than it sounds.
+If you want even *more* flexibility, we recommend you create your own `torch.nn.Module`, which is way easier than it sounds.
 As an example:

 .. code-block:: python